Bill Watch List / 2026 Session

 - HB750 – Protection Against Blocking Access to Religious Facilities – 2026 (Companion to SB177)

-2/5/2026 Hearing 2/17 – Judiciary – Results Pending – Makes it a misdemeanor to intentionally block or interfere with a person’s ability to enter or exit a religious facility.
+4/13/2026 – Passed House and Senate – Makes it a misdemeanor to intentionally block or interfere with a person’s ability to enter or exit a religious facility.
 (Companion to SB177) - SB177 – Protection Against Blocking Access to Religious Facilities – 2026 (Companion to HB750)

-1/13/2026 Hearing 1/20 – Judicial Proceedings – Results Pending – Makes it a misdemeanor to intentionally block or interfere with a person’s ability to enter or exit a religious facility.
+4/6/2026 – Passed House and Senate – Makes it a misdemeanor to intentionally block or interfere with a person’s ability to enter or exit a religious facility.
 (Companion to HB750)

 Election Related Bills:

-1/16/2026 Hearing 2/04 – Government, Labor, and Elections – Results Pending – Requires plain-language summaries on petition signature pages, adjusting ballot-question deadlines, and expanding public access and comment opportunities on ballot question information before elections.
-(Companion to SB29) - SB29 – Plain Language and Transparency for Ballot Questions – 2026 (Companion to HB44)
+4/13/2026 – Passed House – Awaiting a hearing in Senate Committee – Requires plain-language summaries on petition signature pages, adjusting ballot-question deadlines, and expanding public access and comment opportunities on ballot question information before elections.
+(Companion to SB29) - SB29 – Plain Language and Transparency for Ballot Questions (Companion to HB44) – 2026

-2/6/2026 Passed Senate – Referred to Government, Labor, and Elections House Committee – Requires plain-language summaries on petition signature pages, adjusting ballot-question deadlines, and expanding public access and comment opportunities on ballot question information before elections.
+4/13/2026 – Passed House and Senate – Requires plain-language summaries on petition signature pages, adjusting ballot-question deadlines, and expanding public access and comment opportunities on ballot question information before elections.
 (Companion to HB44)

 Elementary & Secondary Education Related Bills: